DocuSign alternative

 If your job is to send documents out for signature — NDAs, contracts, HR paperwork — DocuSign is the category leader and you should stay with it.
 They built e-signature, they own e-signature.

 If your job is to collect documents from clients — W-2s, passports, bank statements, closing docs, case files — DocuSign is the wrong tool.
 It was built to push documents to signers, not pull documents from them.
-DokuTrak was built specifically for the second use case, and the Magic Link model (no client login) is the reason it converts where DocuSign workflows stall.
+DokuTrak was built specifically for the second use case, and the no-account upload link model is the reason it converts where DocuSign workflows stall.

 Many firms use both: DocuSign for signature, DokuTrak for collection.
-At $49/month flat, DokuTrak slots in alongside your existing signature tool without replacing it.
+At $79/month Solo, DokuTrak slots in alongside your existing signature tool without replacing it.

 Switch if…